 Regarding the pathloss RS for Msg3 PUSCH reTX (in contention-based RACH) for connected mode UE

 Alt1.
-Agree that intepretation1 is correct, make a RAN1 conclusion or TP for Rel-16
+Agree that intepretation1 is correct, make a RAN1 conclusion and no spec change is expected

 Alt2.
 Agree that intepretation2 is correct, make a RAN1 conclusion and no spec change is expected